-Pilot Y (Italy): Commoncoin - a Decentralised Currency for the cultural sector
+Pilot 4 (Italy): Commoncoin - a Decentralised Currency for the cultural sector

 Similarly to the Finnish and Icelandic pilots, also in the case of Macao we face the need to find mechanism to self-reward contributions in a decentralized and transparent way.
 By overlapping with the social Proof-of-Contribution in cooperative work (Finland), in the Italian use-case will relate to a similar framework but applied in a different social context.
 In Milan, contributions relate to the work performed in the cultural industry within already existing webs of trust that cannot scale up due to the lack of a means of exchange that can facilitate the mobilization of all the possibilities for reciprocity in the city.
 The bottom up engagement practice of social remuneration as a reward for the Proof-of-Contribution give enormous power on users, since they can take advantage of the possibility to control the whole common good at will.
-As the problem is not so much the one about tracking contribution, but that of decentralizing the process itself, a way to test the tools of the Freecoin Toolchain is to endow the users while looking at the effect of free-riding in real time on the balance of the 'common account', the Escrow Wallet that contains the pre-mined tokens, the common money supply.
+As the problem is not so much the one about tracking contribution, but that of decentralizing the process itself, a way to test the tools of the Freecoin Toolchain is to endow the users with both the power to transparently track their contribution and self-reward themselves while looking at the effect of free-riding in real time on the balance of the 'common account', the Escrow Wallet that contains the pre-mined tokens, the common money supply.